Regeneron, Sanofi asthma drug seen as potential game changer

 Wenzel said dupilumab was well tolerated, with side effects similar to placebo.
 But she cautioned that longer trials are needed to fully assess the drug.

-Regeneron and Sanofi said standard drugs are unable to control asthma in 10 to 20 percent of patients.
-They estimate that inflammation caused by Th2 cells - the type of inflammation among patients they tested - affects up to 2.5 million people in the United States and up to 30 million worldwide.
+Regeneron and Sanofi said standard drugs are unable to control asthma well in 10 to 20 percent of patients.
+They estimate that inflammation caused by Th2 cells - the type of inflammation among patients they tested - plays a role in half of those moderate to severe cases and affects as many as 2.5 million people in the United States and up to 30 million worldwide.

 Dupilumab has also shown strong hints of safety and effectiveness in two early-stage trials that involved 67 patients with atopic dermatitis.
 Larger studies are slated to begin later this year.